 The hospital administrator is an ex-officio member of all medical staff committees to encourage participation of management to assist the medical staff.
 The committee may go in to executive session, with medical staff members only, when desired.
-The hospital administrator will be a nonvoting member for all medical staff affairs.

 7.7 Robert's Rules of Order